MattWittbrodt/pet_analysis/README.md

 ## Example Pre-Processing Stream <a name="ex_pre"></a>

+This section will demonstrate how to use the `step_1_pre_processing_shell.m` for any study.

+### Sourcing Files
+`clear;
+addpath(genpath('PATH TO PET_ANALYSIS LIBRARY'));`

+Replace the string with the location of the pet_analysis folder from this Git repository.

+### Naming the relevant directories and initializing jobman
+Here, we are telling the script where important files are.

+`subj_files = 'SUBJECT_DATA_LOCATION;`
+This is the location of the raw files live (eg. `'C:/Users/mattw/Documents/Research/darpa/data/subject_data_regression/'`).
+They should be converted (using Jon's script) from the `.v` file and are generally named: `[subj#]_w[scan#]_[date and maybe other info]` and will have a `.img` (image) and `.hdr` (header) file.
+Make sure each scan has two files.
+Nothing else should be in the folder.
+For the original DARPA study, if a participant completed the entire protocol (14 scans), this folder would have 28 files and that is all.
+Anything else in this folder may break the script.
+Additionally, the script is set up to run with the data in this format.
+If the data is not in this format, the script may break.

+`ind_contrasts_file = 'C:/Users/mattw/Documents/Research/darpa/script_files/habituation_contrasts.xlsx';`

 ###  Specific functions/scripts within each folder

 ## Utilities
 ```dir to list```: Takes in a directory (data_dir) and will output a list of all the directories in that list.
 Useful for getting individual subject lists from folders in a directory.
 Output can take a couple of formats depending on what is needed.